 The BladeBUG Mk1 robot was complete and capable of securely gripping all areas of a blade.

-During 2019 and 2020 our team has grown to six full-time staff and the robot has evolved to a full walking and surface scanning prototype.
+During 2019 and 2020 our team has grown to seven full-time staff and the robot has evolved to a full walking and surface scanning demonstrator.

 Support and Funding